 See a range of Xero pros and cons below:

-- Partnership – Xero allows collaboration between financial advisors and businesses as users can view transactions and published financial reports in real-time.
+- Partnership – Xero allows collaboration between financial advisors, outsourced bookkeepers, and businesses as users can view transactions and published financial reports in real-time.

 - User-friendly – features let you do accounting tasks such as financial reporting, reconciliations, and switching between clients much faster.